 Fax: (808) 674-6210

-All DVC studios have a kitchenette which containers a small coffeemaker, toaster, microwave, small sink, and dorm-sized refrigerator.
+All DVC studios have a kitchenette which contains a small coffeemaker, toaster, microwave, small sink, and dorm-sized refrigerator.
 Paper plates/bowls and plastic utencils are usually provided.
 All DVC 1-bedroom and larger have a complete kitchen with full-size refrigerator, stove, oven, microwave, dishwasher and sink.
 Also provided are dining ware and cook ware in basic amounts.
-DVC 1-bedroom and larger also have a free washer and dryer in the room, while studios have free access to a common laundry facility.
+DVC 1-bedroom and larger units also have a free washer and dryer in the room, while studios have free access to a common laundry facility.